 The Chase Freedom Unlimited card offers an introductory zero percent APR period for 15 months on purchases (14.99% – 23.74% variable afterward) that could be beneficial if you’re looking for a long period to pay off your wedding expenses while avoiding APR.
-In addition to a generous introductory zero percent APR period, the Chase Freedom Unlimited earns 1.5 percent cash back on all purchases and gives you $150 cash back when you spend $500 in the first three months.
+In addition to a generous introductory zero percent APR period, the Chase Freedom Unlimited earns at least 1.5 percent cash back on purchases and gives you $200 cash back when you spend $500 in the first three months.

 If you’re using a mobile wallet app for wedding purchases, the Wells Fargo Cash Wise Visa could help you earn extra cash back.
 During the first 12 months from opening your account, Apple Pay® and Google Pay™ transactions get a 20-percent bonus for a total of 1.8 percent cash back rewards.
 This card offers a $150 sign-up bonus when you spend $500 in the first three months.
 With this card, you will also have a generous 0% intro APR on purchases for 15 months (13.99% – 25.99% variable after).